-Having worked on both the editorial and business side of the newspaper industry for Times Mirror Co. and Minneapolis-based Dolan Media, her media expertise is well recognized.
-In 2007, she was an invited participant in a project to shape the newsroom of the future sponsored by the Media Giraffe Project, a research initiative housed within the University of Massachusetts, Amherst, journalism program.
-Her interest and beliefs in Net Neutrality and the need for a strong national broadband program led her to participate in the Broadband Technology Opportunities Program, to support the Obama Administration’s U.S. initiative to create a comprehensive broadband infrastructure.
+She was an invited participant in a project to shape the newsroom of the future sponsored by the Media Giraffe Project, a research initiative housed within the University of Massachusetts, Amherst, journalism program.
+Her interest in the need for a strong national broadband program led her to participate in the Broadband Technology Opportunities Program, to support the U.S. initiative to create a comprehensive broadband infrastructure.
 Her association with PENCIL enabled her to work with fourth and fifth-grade teachers at PS 24 in Flushing, Queens to introduce their students to concepts of news literacy as necessary to the development of critical thinking skills and, ultimately, as the key to creating world-class citizens.

 She holds the title of Executive Communicator, the highest rank of distinction bestowed by the Association of Women in Communications.
 She was a regular guest on PBS affiliate WNET/WLIW’s 21 Forum and an adjunct professor of journalism at Hofstra University.
 She has written for a variety of newspapers and magazines, and was a regular contributor to Long Island Business News.
 She is a contributor to the book, “Everything You Always Wanted to Know About Social Media.”